-Figure 9. (a) AFM mechanical image (using LCR) of the PE/BN composites, showing boron nitride clusters in the areas A,D and E; (b) LCR-AFM height image; (c) Local thermal analysis data of the assigned positions were obtained by nano-TA, comparing the melting temperatures of PE and BN; (d) DSC from the PE/BN composites (heating rate of 2°C min-1).
+Figure 14. (a) LCR-AFM height image; (b) AFM mechanical image (using LCR) of the PE/BN composites, showing boron nitride clusters in the areas A,D and E; (c) local thermal analysis data of the assigned positions were obtained by nanoTA, comparing the melting temperatures of PE and BN; and (d) DSC from the PE/BN composites (heating rate of 2°C min-1).

 Analyzing Thermal Conductivity of Graphene Sheets with SThM

-At Lancaster University and Durham University, Researchers employed SThM to study the thermal conductivity on multilayer and single graphene sheets4.
-Graphene was first deposited on Si/SiO2 substrate with pre-patterned trenches, and with both graphene suspended over the trench and supported by the substrate imaged.
-It was observed that when the number of supported graphene layers was increased, it led to an obvious decrease in thermal resistance.
+Researchers at Durham University and Lancaster University employed SThM to study thermal conductivity on multilayer and single graphene sheets.6 Graphene was deposited on an Si/SiO2 substrate with prepatterned trenches, with images taken from both graphene suspended over the trench and supported by the substrate.

-Figure 10. (a) SThM image of supported graphene, showing varied thicknesses throughout the sample. (b) Measured contact thermal resistance as a function of the number of graphene layers, showing reduction in thermal resistance as the number of layers increases.
+Figure 15. (a) SThM image of supported graphene, showing varied thicknesses throughout the sample; and (b) measured contact thermal resistance as a function of the number of graphene layers, showing reduction in thermal resistance as the number of layers increases.